-Your election can't be changed during the plan year unless you have a change in status or other qualifying mid-year event (life event) that's defined by IRS rules.
+Your election can't be changed during the plan year unless you have a change in status or other Qualifying Life Event (QME) that's defined by IRS rules.
 Qualified changes in status may include:

 - A change in legal marital status (marriage, divorce, or death of your spouse). - A change in the number of your dependents (birth or adoption of a child, or death of a dependent). - A change in your employment status, or the employment status of your spouse or dependent. - An event causing your dependent to satisfy or cease to satisfy an eligibility requirement for benefits. - Dependent Care Cost of Coverage Change